 Get the full instructions here: How to Play Clock Solitaire

 I detest the name of this game but every kid I know loves playing it.
 For 2 or more players, it's similar to War.
 But there is a twist.
 Players can slap played cards if they meet certain conditions.
 The first player to slap the cards gets to keep them.
 The objective is to be the last one left with any cards left.

-To get the full instructions watch Bicycle's informative video:
+To get the full instructions watch the video here.

 Another card game with a crazy name!
 Garbage is a good one for families with children starting to learn how to count, but, amazingly, it is also enjoyable for adults!
 The objective is to be the first player to turn their initial 10 card hand of random cards into a hand of cards from ace to 10.
 But watch out, because if you draw a card you don't need, it's "garbage!"

 Get the full rules here: How to Play Garbage

 We play Kings in the Corner a lot.
 It's best with 2-4 players, but we primarily play a quick game with just two of us.

 Start by dealing seven cards to each player.
 Place the remaining cards in the center of the table, face down in a stack.
 Turn four cards face up and place them on the table, surrounding the stack in a north-south-east-west orientation.
 If one of the cards is a king, slip it back into the stack and choose another card.